petergardfjall/quick-docker-registry/README.md

 ## quick-docker-registry
 `quick-docker-registry` is a simple-to-setup Docker registry intended for development purposes.
-For example, to run on a machine local to your development environment.
+For example, to run on a registry that is local to your development environment.

 The following instructions describes how to set up and use it.